xinjin/course-net-assignment/assignment3/README.md

 These are the methods you need to complete in `DVrouter` and `LSrouter`:

 * `__init__(self, addr, heartbeatTime)`
   * Class constructor. `addr` is the address of this router.
-Add your own class fields and initialization code (e.g. to create routing table and/or forwarding table data structures).
+Add your own class fields and initialization code (e.g. to create forwarding table data structures).
 Routing information should be sent by this router at least once every `heartbeatTime` milliseconds.

 * `handlePacket(self, port, packet)`